 Referees can expect free accommodation based on double or triple occupancy in the same room.
-They will be accommodated in a university residence together with the other fellow referees and all instructors.
+They will be accommodated in a hotel together with the other fellow referees.

 New England is a six-state region in the northeast corner of the United States of America.
 It is one of the oldest settled parts of the US.